 - The Consumer Product Safety Commission has concluded that ALL-TERRAIN VEHICLES (ATVs) may present a risk of DEATH or SEVERE INJURY in certain circumstances.
 While accidents may occur for many reasons: - As of September, 2020, the year 2017 is the most recent year of reporting for fatalities that CPSC considers complete.
 CPSC is aware of 1,697 people, including many children, have died in accidents associated with ATVs during a 3-year period from 2015 through 2017. - Many people have become severely paralyzed or suffered severe internal injuries as a result of accidents associated with ATVs. - Every month, thousands of people are treated in hospital emergency rooms for injuries received while riding an ATV. - You should be aware than AN ATV IS NOT A TOY AND CAN BE HAZARDOUS TO OPERATE.
 An ATV handles differently from other vehicles, including motorcycles and cars.
 A collision or rollover can occur quickly, even during routine maneuvers such as turning and driving on hills and over obstacles, if you fail to take proper precautions. - Read this manual carefully and completely before operating your ATV.
 Make sure you understand all instructions. - For Type 2 ATVs, Category G (General Use Model) ATV.
 An ATV intended for recreational and/or utility use by an operator age 16 or older. - Pay attention to the warning and notice labels on the ATV. - Never operate an ATV without proper training or instruction.
-For a training course, please consult a dealer or visit argoxtv.com for a link to RIDER SAFETY. - This ATV is designed for one operator or one operator and one passenger. - This ATV is designed exclusively for off-road use.
-It is not designed, properly equipped or licensed to be safely operated on public streets and highways. - This ATV complies with all applicable off-road noise level and spark arrester laws and regulations in effect at the time of manufacture. - Please check your local riding laws and regulations before operating this ATV. - For your safety, follow and understand all CAUTIONS, WARNINGS and LABELS contained in this Operator's Manual. - For your safety, watch the safety video provided with your ATV. - Keep this Operator's Manual with your ATV at all times for reference.
+For a training course, please consult a dealer. - This ATV is designed for one operator or one operator and one passenger. - This ATV is designed exclusively for off-road use.
+It is not designed, properly equipped or licensed to be safely operated on public streets and highways. - This ATV complies with all applicable off-road noise level and spark arrester laws and regulations in effect at the time of manufacture. - Please check your local riding laws and regulations before operating this ATV. - For your safety, follow and understand all CAUTIONS, WARNINGS and LABELS contained in this Operator's Manual. - Keep this Operator's Manual with your ATV at all times for reference.